TIP-Global-Health/eheza-documentation/content/community_docs/eheza-governance.md

 - E-Heza partners Technical Working Group

-## E-Heza executive committee
+## E-Heza Executive Committee
 The primary function of the E-Heza executive committee is to contribute to the efficient operation of E-Heza.
 It  has ultimate responsibility for directing the E-Heza activity, ensuring it is well run and delivering the outcomes for which it has been set up.
-It provides leadership support  to E-Heaz by:
+It provides leadership support  to E-Heza by:

 - Setting the strategic direction to guide and direct the activities of the E-Heza team;
 - Ensuring the effective management of the organisation and its activities; and
-- Monitoring the activities of the organisation to ensure they are in ligne with the mission
+- Monitoring the activities of the organisation to ensure they are in line with the mission

-The committee has 10 permanent members and its members are the following:
+The committee has membership consisting of the following:
 - TIP Global Health Executive Director
 - Country Director
 - Director of Health Innovation